AEFGP/AEFGP.github.io/compiterator/readme.md

 If you wish to use the old broken functionality of the node and layer exclusion modes, press `SHIFT`, then press `N` or `M`, then `SHIFT` again.
 The node exclusion or the layer exclusion respectively will work as they did before the fix. (`SHIFT` toggles the `N` and `M` buttons into toggles of the fix independently for either mode)

 You can cycle through different modes of the colours shown by pressing `B`.
 This will clear the screen.
 The depth to which the colour algorithm refers to can be increased or decreased by using `>` and `<`.
 This will increase the time it takes the render to fill but it can allow for a clearer exploration of the self-similarities and symmetries in the fractal structures produced.

+The position of all the attractor nodes can be randomly set using `P`
+The other settings pertaining to the shape of the fractal can be randomly set using `O`
+Colour settings can be randomly set using `C`
+The location, size and rotation of the render can randomly set using `V`

 ## Background Information
 The chaos game involves choosing points in a probabilistic algorithm and iterating the movement by some other algorithm to the chosen point of a tracked point.